Diana, Princess of Wales: Public image

-Diana was the very essence of compassion, of duty, of style, of beauty.
-All over the world she was a symbol of selfless humanity.
-All over the world, a standard bearer for the rights of the truly downtrodden, a very British girl who transcended nationality.
-Someone with a natural nobility who was classless and who proved in the last year that she needed no royal title to continue to generate her particular brand of magic.

-In 1997, Diana was one of the runners-up for Time magazine's Person of the Year.
-In 1999, Time magazine named Diana one of the 100 Most Important People of the 20th Century.
-In 2002, Diana ranked third on the BBC's poll of the 100 Greatest Britons, above the Queen and other British monarchs.
-In 2003, VH1 ranked her at number nine on its 200 Greatest Pop Culture Icons list, which recognises "the folks that have significantly inspired and impacted American society".
-In 2006, the Japanese public ranked Diana twelfth in The Top 100 Historical Persons in Japan.
-In 2018, Diana ranked fifteenth on the BBC Historys poll of 100 Women Who Changed the World.
-In 2020, Time magazine included Diana's name on its list of 100 Women of the Year.
-She was chosen as the Woman of the Year 1987 for her efforts in de-stigmatising the conditions surrounding HIV/AIDS patients.
+Diana's sudden death brought an unprecedented spasm of grief and mourning, and subsequently a crisis arose in the Royal Household.
+Andrew Marr said that by her death she "revived the culture of public sentiment".
+Her son William has stated that the outpouring of public grief after her death "changed the British psyche, for the better", while Alastair Campbell noted that it assisted in diminishing "the stiff upper lip approach".
+In 1981 and 1997 Diana was one of the runners-up for Time magazine's Person of the Year, and in 2020 the magazine included Diana's name on its list of 100 Women of the Year.
+She was chosen as the Woman of the Year 1987 for her efforts in destigmatising the conditions surrounding HIV/AIDS patients.
+In 2002 Diana ranked third on the BBC's poll of the 100 Greatest Britons, above the Queen and other British monarchs.

 Despite being regarded as an iconic figure and a popular member of the royal family, Diana was subject to criticism during her life.
-Patrick Jephson, her private secretary of eight years, wrote in an article in The Daily Telegraph that "[Diana] had an extra quality that frustrated her critics during her lifetime and has done little to soften their disdain since her death".
-Diana was criticised by philosophy professor Anthony O'Hear who in his notes argued that she was unable to fulfill her duties, her reckless behaviour was damaging the monarchy, and she was "self-indulgent" in her philanthropic efforts.
+She was criticised by philosophy professor Anthony O'Hear who in his notes argued that she was unable to fulfill her duties, her reckless behaviour was damaging the monarchy, and she was "self-indulgent" in her philanthropic efforts.
 Following his remarks, charity organisations that were supported by Diana defended her, and Peter Luff called O'Hear's comments "distasteful and inappropriate".
 Further criticism surfaced as she was accused of using her public profile to benefit herself, which in return "demeaned her royal office".
-Diana's unique type of charity work, which sometimes included physical contact with people affected by serious diseases occasionally had a negative reaction in the media.
+Diana's unique type of charity work, which sometimes included physical contact with people affected by serious diseases, occasionally had a negative reaction in the media.